Patent Application: Different Types and How to File

 Plant Patents

 Plant patents are almost always submitted by research scientists or agricultural experts for any new plants.
 When a new plant is cultivated or genetically modified, a plant patent can be obtained to reserve the rights to the plant to the applicant.
-Plant patents are effective for twenty years from the time the application is approved.
+Plant patents are effective for twenty years from the time the application is filed.

 In order for a plant patent to be approved, the plant must be: